What the spring 2026 data means for anyone deploying an agentic fleet.

 The buying conversation has changed

+AI agents are now delivering real, measured business value at scale, when they survive production.
+That last phrase carries more weight than it used to.
 For most of 2025 and early 2026, the AI agent conversation was about models.
 Which LLM.
 Which framework.
 Which vendor’s ecosystem to live inside.
 In the last 90 days, that conversation has changed.

 Sinch AI Production Paradox (May 2026).
 74% of enterprises have already rolled back or shut down a live AI agent after launch.
-The rollback rate climbs to 81% at organizations with the most mature governance frameworks — because better monitoring catches more problems that should never have shipped in the first place.
+The rollback rate climbs to 81% at organizations with the most mature governance frameworks, because better monitoring catches more problems that should never have shipped in the first place.

 Monte Carlo (April 2026).
 64% of enterprises admit they deployed AI agents before they were ready.
 The pressure to ship is outrunning the readiness to operate.